 Our property portfolio is valued at £400 million.
-Most of our properties are based in the London boroughs of Lambeth and Southwark, but we also own significant agricultural holdings across the UK.
+Most of our properties are based in the London boroughs of Lambeth and Southwark.
+However, we also own significant agricultural holdings across the UK.

 Around 62% of the value of our portfolio sits in properties that are over 50 years old.
 Along with making our endowment more resilient, long-term assets like these bring unique opportunities to help improve places over many generations.

 Our portfolio is made up of residential and student accommodation, and properties for commercial, agricultural, healthcare uses as well as larger mixed-use developments.
-They are managed by a mix of in-house experts and specialists on our behalf, to ensure that we maximise financial returns and that we handle them consistently with our mission and values.
+A mix of in-house experts and specialists manage these on our behalf, to ensure that we maximise financial returns and that we handle them consistently with our mission and values.

 Student accommodation accounts for around a quarter of the total value of our portfolio.
-The health and wellbeing of our tenant students is paramount, so we are committed to making our properties a sustainable and inclusive environment for students to live in.
+The health and wellbeing of our tenant students is paramount.
+Therefore, we are committed to making our properties a sustainable and inclusive environment for students to live in.

 These hold around 287 rooms; a mix of flats and studio units.
-Student accommodation is the main emitter of carbon in our portfolio, so we have switched to a green energy supplier and replaced all lights in communal areas with LED sensor lights to help reduce the environmental impact.
+Student accommodation is the main emitter of carbon in our property portfolio.
+As a result, we have switched to a green energy supplier.
+Furthermore, we have replaced all lights in communal areas with LED sensor lights to help reduce the environmental impact.

-Fresh Student Living Limited look after our student portfolio and our residential properties are handled by Allsop Letting and Management Limited.
+Fresh Student Living Limited look after our student portfolio.
+Allsop Letting and Management Limited handle our residential properties.

 Around a third of the total value of our portfolio is made up of commercial office properties located in London.
-Our commercial portfolio has been built up over many years and we are currently exploring redevelopment opportunities at two key central London sites.
-Examples of more recent acquisitions include the Miller Pub in London Bridge and office buildings like Becket House in Westminster.
+Our commercial portfolio has been built up over many years.
+Currently, we are exploring redevelopment opportunities at two key central London sites.
+We have also acquired more recent acquisitions.
+For example, the Miller Pub in London Bridge and office buildings like Becket House in Westminster.

 As part of our long-term property strategy, in 2015 we bought the head lease of Becket House, a 146,000 sq ft office building opposite St Thomas’ Hospital.
 We already own the freehold of this prime site and 3.88 acres of neighbouring land.
 This purchase represents a solid investment and a strategic acquisition given its proximity to our other land holdings and to St Thomas’ Hospital.

 Over the years, we have accumulated significant agricultural holdings across the UK.
 Some of these have potential for future development.
-We are exploring alternative uses for some of this land, including making space for new homes.
-We’re working with our specialist advisors to ensure that future uses promote our mission of health and wellbeing, and create sustainable communities and benefits for generations to come.
+We are exploring alternative uses for some of this land.
+For instance, making space for new homes.
+We’re working with our specialist advisors to ensure that future uses promote our mission of health and wellbeing.
+In addition, uses should create sustainable communities and benefits for generations to come.
 This is the case for land we own in Cambridge.